TylerJGabb/maths/Primes/README.txt

-*MET GOAL: adding Unique prime facoritazion function *MET GOAL: find largest prime factor the fastest way in python *NEW GOAL: Streamline decrement in UPF, to skip nonprime numbers
+*MET GOAL: adding Unique prime facoritazion function *MET GOAL: find largest prime factor the fastest way in python *MET GOAL: Streamline decrement in UPF, to skip nonprime numbers *NEW GOAL(5/16): Research algorithms for prime factorization and prime seive, devlop several
+	functions which impliment different algorithms, and compare their results for numbers whose digit counts are between 1 and 20

+5/16/2017-----------------------------------------
+SEE NEW GOAL(5/16)
+Added some classes and methods in the profiler module.
+Analysis class takes care of Analyzing generated data.
+Planning on making it universal, checking the file for any erroneous data, and getting input from the user, recursively, until every attribute of the data given can be assigned accordingly

 5/15/2017-------------------------------------------
 I've managed to perform the first few experiments.
 As far as I can tell, There was some flawed